Notice of Information Practices

 • If you are capable, your information decisions will override your parent(s) or guardian(s) decisions about your personal information.

-CPIN (the Child Protection Information Network) is a provincial information management system used by CASs in Ontario.
-CPIN is the primary tool used by the Children’s Aid Society of the District of Thunder Bay for storing information needed to deliver CAS services.
+CPIN (the Child Protection Information Network) is a provincial information management system used by Societies in Ontario.
+CPIN is the primary tool used by The Children's Aid Society of the District of Thunder Bay for storing information needed to deliver Society services.
 CPIN contains information about children and their families who receive child protection services.
-It also contains information about caregivers and those who seek to provide care to children in need, such as resource parents, adoptive parents and members of a child’s extended family.
+It also contains information about caregivers and those who seek to provide care to children in need, such as resource parents, adoptive parents and members of a child's extended family.

 In CPIN, information is stored in person, case and provider records that are designed to hold the unique information for each service.
 Person, case and provider records are linked when appropriate to create an overall picture of a client's or caregiver's services under the Child Youth and Family Services Act.

-At Thunder Bay CAS, we also have some older paper and electronic case files that predate CPIN.
+The Children's Aid Society of the District of Thunder Bay also has some older paper and electronic case files that predate CPIN.

-We keep the information collected because it might be necessary for future cases.
-We also keep the information because individuals who received services in the past may ask to see their records.
+Society's keep the information collected because it might be necessary for future cases.
+Society's also keep the information because individuals who received services in the past may ask to see their records.

-When we dispose of personal information, we do so securely.
+When Societies dispose of personal information, they do so securely.

 Safeguards

 Your personal information must be kept private and secure.
-Everyone at the Thunder Bay Children’s Aid Society is bound by confidentiality.
-We have to protect your information from loss or theft and make sure no one looks at it or does something with your information if they are not involved in providing services to you or allowed as part of their job.
-If there is a privacy breach, we will tell you (and we are required by law to tell you).
+Everyone at The Children's Aid Society if the District of Thunder Bay is bound by confidentiality.
+Societies have to protect your information from loss or theft and make sure no one looks at it or does something with your information if they are not involved in providing services to you or allowed as part of their job.
+If there is a privacy breach, Societies will tell you (Societies are required by law to tell you).

-This applies equally to what we enter into CPIN and other electronic information systems, as well as paper or electronic copies of records, reports, financial records, administrative notes, voice messages, text messages, and emails (including on laptops and cell phones) and any other ways personal information can be recorded.
+This applies equally to what Societies enter into CPIN and other electronic information systems and paper or electronic copies of records, reports, financial records, administrative notes, voice messages, text messages, and emails (including on laptops and cell phones) and any other ways personal information can be recorded.

 Access and Correction

-With limited exceptions, you have the right to access the personal information we hold about you that relates to services provided to you.
+With limited exceptions, you have the right to access the personal information Societies hold about you that relates to services provided to you.

-If you need a copy of your service records, please contact us in writing at:
+If you need a copy of your service records, please contact The Children's Aid Society of the District of Thunder Bay in writing at:

 Email: Disclosure@thunderbaycas.ca